pcrockett/mollysocket-fly/README.md

 Then on your server run `mollysocket <the-command-you-just-copied-above>`

-**Test the connection:**

-Run `mollysocket connection list` and find the UUID of the connection you just set up.

-Then run `mollysocket connection ping <the-connection-uuid>`

-You should see a new Molly notification on your phone.
+You should see a new Molly notification on your phone:

+> This is a test notification received from your MollySocket server.

 Almost done!

 **Restart the server:**